 I’d argue that after a good month of playing Siege, I still felt relatively new to the game.
 Getting creative with taking on a stronghold or cornering enemies is easy when you know the game in and out.
-Unlike Call of Duty, this game is a lot more technical.
+Unlike Call of Duty (check out our post on the history of COD), this game is a lot more technical.
 You can’t simply pull knowledge from other FPS games into this one.
 The approach to playing this game takes time to learn.
 I think overall most players are going to argue more people in the game is a good thing.
 That said, it’s not going to be smooth sailing for everyone.

 When Does Rainbow Six Siege Come to Game Pass?